 الصفحة 24

-... effect throughout Victoria or the Territories .
+... throughout Victoria or the Territories .
 This would not have been possible under the arbitration power .
 Similarly , an agreement regulating employment conditions could be registered by any employer that was a 24 Work Choices.

-... effect throughout Victoria or the Territories .
+... throughout Victoria or the Territories .
 This would not have been possible under the arbitration power .
 Similarly , an agreement regulating employment conditions could be registered by any employer that was a 24 Work Choices.

 الصفحة 25